 Step by Step

 The monumental task of decolonizing their program requires a step by step approach and program-wide participation.
 “We have buy-in from the faculty who share our commitment to social justice and infusing best practices with respect to advocacy and social change in our pedagogy and curriculum,” says Dr. Stalnaker-Shofner.
 As a group, the committee first identified crucial focus areas for the process, which include Anti-Oppression, Anti Racism, Multicultural Competence, and Social Justice Advocacy.
-Faculty is expected to examine their curriculum through a critical lens to determine whether these areas are represented in their teachings.
+Faculty are expected to examine their curriculum through a critical lens to determine whether these areas are represented in their teachings.
 They’re also encouraged to consider how they are working to increase their understanding of marginalized narratives, consider alternate theories and models to elevate their curriculum (i.e. liberation psychologies, relational-cultural theory, critical race theory, etc.), increase knowledge of social justice pedagogies, and consider additional training opportunities.

 Broader actions include starting a book club with the aim of digging into non-eurocentric thought and experience, the formation of “affinity groups” within the university to give students and faculty a space to come together and discuss relevant issues, including non-eurocentric readings and materials, and exploring alternate theoretical approaches.

-One slide from their presentation, titled “Recommendations from the Committee”, provides an approach that is part philosophical jumping-off point, part practical application
+One slide from their presentation, titled “Recommendations from the Committee”, provides an approach that is part philosophical jumping-off point, part practical application:

 - Do your work